 There is a special case of MC called propensity-score matching.
-This develops a binary choice model to predict the probability that a customer will opt into the program, and then, for a control group, chooses customers with a high propensity for opting in but choosing not to do so.
-This functions well if observable variables used to calculate the propensity score sufficiently correlate with relevant unobservables to explain differences between treatment and control customers that cannot be explained by matching observables.
-With most evaluations of energy efficiency programs, however, little (if any) data are available on customers other than their energy usage; so the distinction usually becomes irrelevant.
+This develops a binary choice (logistic regression) model to predict the probability that a customer will opt into the program, and then, for a comparison group.
+The logistic regression reduces each household's set of covariates to a single propensity score.
+Nonparticipants are then matched to participants based on their propensity scores.
+This functions well if observable variables used to calculate the propensity score sufficiently correlate with relevant unobservable variables to explain differences between treatment and control customers that cannot be explained by matching on observable variables.
+With most evaluations of energy efficiency programs, however, little (if any) data are available on nonparticipating customers other than their energy usage.
+In some cases, the demographic data necessary to estimate these models can be obtained from providers such as Experian and assigned to each participant and nonparticipant.